Winnie-Udel/crypto-corgi/README.md

 - [X] Setting Page: *A page that allows the user to adjust rotation amount.*
 - [X] Encryption Page: *A page that allows user to encrypt their desired message, outputting its corresponding hash value.*
-- [ ] Decryption Page: *A page where the user is prompted to input their encrypted message and hash value.
+- [X] Decryption Page: *A page where the user is prompted to input their encrypted message and hash value.
 If the user hash value and computed hash value match, the decrypted message will be output.*
+- [ ] Error Page: *A page the user is directed to if hash value and computed hash value does not match.*
 - [ ] Unit Test: *Ensure all the pages function properly via unit tests.*